Suspected Florida school shooter silent in court, judge enters not-guilty plea

 FORT LAUDERDALE, Fla.
 (Reuters) - A Florida judge entered a not-guilty plea for Nikolas Cruz, who faces a possible death penalty for a massacre at a high school last month that killed 17 people and triggered a nationwide walkout of students on Wednesday.

-Cruz, 19, chose to remain silent during a hearing in Broward County circuit court.
+Cruz, 19, chose to remain silent during a hearing in Broward County circuit court in Fort Lauderdale.
 Judge Elizabeth Scherer then entered the not-guilty plea on his behalf for 17 counts each of first-degree murder and attempted murder for the Feb.
-14 shooting spree in Parkland, Florida.
+14 shooting spree in Parkland.

 Cruz, wearing an orange jail jumpsuit and shackled at wrists and ankles, sat alone and kept his head bowed in what is normally the jury box while guarded by a dozen deputies.